The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 QAOA Informed adds EWMA expected returns and covariance to the problem file before circuit submission.
 QAOA Uninformed receives only the raw QUBO Q matrix.

-Across four runs, the picture is unambiguous: QAOA Informed (mean Sharpe 0.712, σ 0.187) outperforms QAOA Uninformed (mean Sharpe 0.436, σ 0.681) both on return and on stability.
+Across four runs, the picture is unambiguous: QAOA Informed (mean Sharpe 0.712, σ 0.187) outperforms QAOA Uninformed (mean Sharpe 0.436, σ 0.681) both in return and in stability.
 Market data augmentation improves performance and dramatically narrows variance.
-This is the opposite of the initial single-run finding — which illustrates precisely why single-run results are insufficient for this class of comparison.
+The aggregate result reverses the initial single-run conclusion, demonstrating that single-run evaluations are insufficient for stochastic solver comparisons.

-The explanation: both informed and uninformed QAOA solve the same mean-variance objective — neither uses zero expected returns.
-The uninformed Q matrix receives expected_returns from the C++ rolling lookback window (the same source as Markowitz).
-The informed Q matrix receives expected_returns recomputed by Python's _augment_problem_data from the full historical prices CSV using EWMA (λ=0.94).
+The explanation is that both informed and uninformed QAOA solve the same mean-variance objective.
+Neither formulation uses zero expected returns.
+The uninformed Q matrix receives expected_returns from the C++ rolling lookback window, which is the same source used by Markowitz.
+The informed Q matrix receives expected_returns recomputed by Python's _augment_problem_data from the full historical price series using EWMA (λ = 0.94).

-The distinction is therefore not the objective function but the return estimate source.
-The Python augmentation computes expected_returns over the full available price history, while the C++ rolling window uses only the configured lookback period (252 days by default).
-These two estimates will differ in magnitude and direction when recent returns diverge from the full-history mean — which is common in a volatile regime.
-When the Python estimate better captures the current return environment, COBYLA finds a sharper QUBO energy landscape with stronger preference gradients, producing more consistent bitstring distributions across runs.
-The stability improvement in QAOA Informed (σ 0.187 vs 0.921 for Uninformed across 13 runs) is consistent with this mechanism, though isolating the contribution of return estimate quality from other factors would require a controlled experiment holding all else equal.
+The distinction is therefore not the objective function but the source of the return estimates.
+The Python augmentation computes expected_returns over the full available price history, while the C++ rolling window uses only the configured lookback period of 252 days.
+These estimates diverge in magnitude and direction when recent returns depart from the long-run historical mean, which is common during volatile market regimes.
+When the Python estimate better captures the active return environment, COBYLA encounters a sharper QUBO energy landscape with stronger preference gradients, producing more consistent bitstring distributions across runs.

-For QAMO the pattern reverses: QAMO Informed (mean Sharpe 0.061, σ 0.883) is both worse and more variable than QAMO Uninformed (mean Sharpe 0.091, σ 0.493).
-QAMO's mean-field equations interact with the augmented objective differently from QAOA's parameterized mixer — the mean-field approximation appears more sensitive to the augmented return vector than to the raw minimum-variance landscape.
-The algorithm-specificity of the augmentation effect across QAOA and QAMO is a genuine finding that warrants further investigation.
+For QAMO, the pattern reverses: QAMO Informed (mean Sharpe 0.061, σ 0.883) is both worse and more variable than QAMO Uninformed (mean Sharpe 0.091, σ 0.493).
+QAMO's mean-field equations respond to the augmented objective differently than QAOA's parameterized mixer.
+The evidence suggests that the mean-field approximation is more sensitive to the augmented return vector than to the underlying minimum-variance landscape.
+The algorithm-specific response to augmentation across QAOA and QAMO is a substantive finding that warrants further investigation.

 Exhibit G: Variance

 The aggregate table below represents results across 3 benchmark runs for walk-forward solvers and multiple hardware submissions for IBM backends.
-Markowitz is fully deterministic — σ 0.000 is the control that validates quantum variance is real.
-QUBO/SA (simulated annealing) is stochastic but low-variance (σ 0.014) because the annealing schedule is fixed and the problem is small.
-Both serve as stability anchors against the high-variance quantum results.
+Markowitz is fully deterministic, with σ 0.000 serving as the control condition validating that the observed quantum variance is genuine.
+QUBO/SA (simulated annealing) is stochastic but low variance (σ 0.014) because the annealing schedule is fixed and the problem dimension is small.
+Both therefore provide stability baselines against which the higher-variance quantum solvers can be evaluated.

 | Solver | Runs | Mean Sharpe | ±σ | Mean Return | ±σ | Mean Turnover | ±σ | Variance |